top of page

 Frequently, pet surrenders can be avoided if pet parents can get the help they need.
 Dutchess County SPCA offers a variety of programs for the community, to help keep pets in their homes.
 We also have many workshops and events to help educate the community.

-If your pet is ill or injured and you are unable to afford veterinary care, if the condition is something we can treat at our medical facility, we will customize an interest-free repayment program for you.
+If you're considering surrendering your pet because they are ill or injured and you are unable to afford veterinary care, we will treat your pet (if it is a condition that can be treated here) and customize a repayment program for you.

 Our canine and feline experts are always ready to help and advise with behavioral issues such as not using the litter box, resource guarding, hiding, or excessive barking.
 We also can advise on where to find additional help.